euzebia/accounts_manager/README.md

 8. Customers have been categoried according to customer category ie corporate and ordinary user.
 9. Institution bank has a branch attached to it.
 10. A vendor creates a bank staff who is responsible for creating customer accounts
+11. Stored procedures have been to retrieve data from related tables  inorder to reduce on the traffic between the api and the db.
+    Instead of sending multiple lengthy SQL statements,the api only sends sends the name and parameters of the stored procedure and details are retrieved once found.
+12. Database views have been used to group data related to the various user types

  # Question 2
- 1. Stored procedures have been to retrieve data from related tables  inorder to reduce on the traffic between the api and the db.
-    Instead of sending multiple lengthy SQL statements,the api only sends sends the name and parameters of the stored procedure and details are retrieved once found.
+ 1. Added validation checks on payloads to ensure valid parameters are passed to the apis.
+ 2. Added encryption of passwords before being stored in the database to prevent malicious users from access plain user passwords while they are at rest in the database.